Overview

 The ESG Data Convergence Initiative is not a new framework.
 The two main objectives of this initiative are to 1) catalyze convergence toward consistent reporting on material ESG metrics, leveraging previously existing and thoughtful frameworks as a guide for determining which metrics to report on, and 2) create a collaborative mechanism to improve this process every year.

 Many ESG reporting frameworks have emerged, each with various areas of focus or oriented toward specific stakeholder groups.
-However, there has historically been a lack of convergence on an initial core set of ESG metrics for private companies.
-Until the ESG Data Convergence Initiative launched, LPs, GPs, and underlying portfolio companies reported using different frameworks, resulting in a lack of usable data in any single set of ESG metrics across private companies.
+However, there has historically been a lack of convergence on a core set of ESG metrics for private companies.
+Until the ESG Data Convergence Initiative launched, LPs, GPs, underlying portfolio companies, and other players in the private markets reported using different frameworks, resulting in a lack of usable data in any single set of ESG metrics across private companies.

 Aligning on a core, standardized set of metrics and a mechanism for comparative reporting allows GPs and portfolio companies to benchmark their current position and generate progress toward ESG improvements, while also enabling greater transparency and more comparable portfolio information for LPs.

-What has the initiative learned about ESG in private equity from the inaugural year?
+What has the initiative learned about ESG in private equity?

-BCG has worked closely with the EDCI Steering Committee to review what the inaugural year’s EDCI benchmark reveals about ESG in private equity.
-While the majority of these insights will remain within the EDCI community of GPs and LPs, the Steering Committee has approved the public sharing of some limited, high level insights to help the EDCI shape the future of the private equity industry’s approach to ESG (in line with the EDCI’s mission).
+BCG has worked closely with the EDCI Steering Committee to review what the EDCI benchmark reveals about ESG in private equity.
+While the majority of these insights will remain within the EDCI community of GPs and LPs, the Steering Committee has approved the public sharing of some high level insights in line with the EDCI’s mission of advancing the industry’s understanding on sustainability topics.

-The EDCI is run by its participating GP and LP members.
-The EDCI Steering Committee, composed of 8 LPs and 8 GPs, is the governance body responsible for the initiative and is led by two Co-Chairs (one GP and one LP: currently Carlyle and CPP Investments).
-For more details see the section on: Governance
+The EDCI Steering Committee, composed of 8 LPs and 8 GPs, makes strategic decisions about the initiative and is led by two Co-Chairs (one GP and one LP: currently Carlyle and CPP Investments).
+For more details see the section on: EDCI Steering Committee

 Membership